 In this second generation, Prof Doc students are permitted to begin their project from the development of an entirely new piece of work, which they then wish to develop.
 One of the challenges here is to provide a methodological framework which unifies and directs their work and allows them to develop in a systematic and rigorous manner.
 There are a variety of methodological approaches which can be used and this paper will highlight autoethnography.
 Autoethnography has a clear relevance to vocational learning and the practical skills required to devise a portfolio of evidence, linking prior achievement to current researcher status, and how these act as dynamic drivers of change for professional practice and future career progression.
-The doctoral candidate needs to dewelopment.
+The doctoral candidate needs to demonstrate critical reflection which is associated with the process of practice development.